 By the way, half of the tweets to blame a woman as a slut came from … women.

 The British newspaper The Guardian has analysed 70 million comments left on its site since 2006.
-The Guardian discovered that of the 10 most abused writers eight are women – and the two men are black.
+The Guardian discovered that of the 10 most abused writers eight are women – and the two men are black or gay.
 Regardless of what the female journalists are writing about, they receive the most hateful comments and threats – mostly from men.
-Some sections at The Guardian attracted more extreme comments, the highest rate of blocked disruptive comments against female writers are: opinion, articles about women’s rights, politics, sports (Soccer!), environment, Israel – and rape.
+Some sections at The Guardian attracted more extreme comments, the highest rate of blocked disruptive comments against female writers are: opinion, articles about women’s rights, politics, sports (soccer!), environment, Israel – and rape.

-All of the Women writers are often dismissed with so-called „author abuse“.
-Examples: „you are so ugly, you are underfucked, you are a femi-nazi“.
+All of these women writers have often been degraded with so-called „author abuse“ instead of being criticized with regards to content.
+For example: „You are so ugly, you are underfucked, you are a femi-nazi“.
 At its most extreme, the abuse takes the form of threats to kill, rape, or maim.
 The less extreme, but very common abuse is body-blaming or comments against ethnicity, sexuality, and religion.

 „Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media regardless of frontiers.“

 Women have a right to use their voices and to express themselves in whatever way they want.
 Hate speech is a violation of this right.
-Hate speech is not free speech, and anyone working to promote freedom of expression online should be concerned about how hate speech affects this right for women.
+Hate speech is not free speech, and anyone campaigning for freedom of expression online should be concerned about how hate speech affects this right for women.

 Article 27(1), United Nations Universal Declaration of Human Rights: